 Where did the Spanish Originate?

 Are you a native speaker of Spanish?
 If so, have you ever wondered where the Spanish language came from or where did Spanish originate?
-And how it has evolved into the language we speak today?
+And how has it evolved into the language we speak today?
 If you have such questions, then look no further!
-Because in this article, you will find answers to all your queries.
+In this article, you will find answers to all your queries.

 Well, Spanish is a beautiful and lyrical language.
-For its speakers, it is music to their ears when they hear it and sweet to their tongue when they speak it.
-It turns out that this lingo has experienced a vast and incredible journey which makes it quite an ancient language.
+For its speakers, it is music to their ears when they hear it and sweet to their tongues when they speak it.
+It turns out that this lingo has experienced a vast and incredible journey,y which makes it quite an ancient language.

 To figure out the difference between the old and modern Spanish language, let’s begin by exploring the diverse history of this ancient lingo!